-Empire is currently eligible to offer financial aid to its Master of Legal Studies (MLS) students in the form of Title IV federally guaranteed student loans.
+Empire is currently eligible to offer financial aid to its Master of Legal Studies (MLS) students in the form of Title IV federally guaranteed student loans through February 19, 2024.
 This eligibility stems from the accreditation of Empire's MLS program by the Accrediting Council for Independent Colleges and Schools, known as ACICS.
-The U.S. Department of Education oversees accrediting agencies like ACICS, and this past year declared its recommendation to withdraw recognition of ACICS's accrediting authority.
-ACICS is currently fighting that recommendation.
-The decision is not yet final; we do not know whether or when it will become final, nor do we know if ACICS will succeed.
+The U.S. Department of Education oversees accrediting agencies like ACICS, and on August 19, 2022, terminated recognition of ACICS.
+The U.S. Department of Education has approved Empire College's continued participation in Title IV federal student aid programs until February 19, 2024.